 carefully tap on each end of the outside of the set screws for all three

-lock bars on knife number one.
+lock bars on knife number one in a downward direction.
 This loosens the taper fit of the lock

 The center short 2 inch length lock bar is for special molding of which

 the molding cutter knife will be at least 1/8 inch higher than the regular

 cutterhead knives and requires a special trough to be made to center the

 wood in line with the molding cutter knives.
 Also, the in-feed and